Quick answer

 Is my copy of Minutes to Go a first edition?

-A first edition of Minutes to Go by Gregory Corso, William S. Burroughs, Brion Gysin, Sinclair Beiles (Two Cities Editions) is identified by: Cut-up anthology by Beiles, Burroughs, Corso, and Gysin, issued in printed wrappers.
+A first edition of Minutes to Go by Gregory Corso, William S. Burroughs, Brion Gysin, Sinclair Beiles (Two Cities Editions) is identified by: Cut-up anthology by Beiles, Burroughs, Corso, and Gysin, issued as a sewn softcover in original blue-and-white printed wrappers designed by Brion Gysin, with the spine lettered in blue.

 How do I tell the first printing from a later one?

 Check the copyright page.
 A stated first edition, a number line ending in 1, or a dated first printing with no later printings listed is the key.
-True first is the 1960 Two Cities Editions Paris wrappered original; the Beach Books (San Francisco) US issue of 1968 is a later first-thus reprint.
+The true first is the 1960 Two Cities Editions Paris wrappered original, issued in April 1960; the Beach Books (San Francisco) US issue of 1968 is a later first-thus reprint.

 Is the book-club edition the same as the first?